rgbkrk/chatlab/README.md

 You'll need to set your `OPENAI_API_KEY` environment variable.
 You can find your API key on your [OpenAI account page](https://platform.openai.com/account/api-keys).
 I recommend setting it in an `.env` file when working locally.

-On hosted environments like Noteable, set it in your Secrets to keep it safe from prying LLM eyes.
+On hosted notebook environments, set it in your Secrets to keep it safe from prying LLM eyes.

 ## What can `Chat`s enable _you_ to do?